Documents needed

 There is no such thing as an International Driver’s License.
 What is being used as a document that's highly recommended to drive in another country is an International Driving Permit (IDP).

-An IDP is a document that translates a tourist’s valid National Driver’s License into 12 of the widely spoken languages worldwide.
+An International Driving Permit is a document that translates a tourist’s valid National Driver’s License into 12 of the widely spoken languages worldwide.

-In order to get your IDP processed, you only need to follow these steps:
+In order to get your International Driving Permit processed, you only need to follow these steps:

 Yes, it is possible to rent a motor vehicle in the country.
 However, you must make sure that you pass the minimum age required.
 It does not matter if you are coming from one of the European countries and your home country’s driving age for the motorists is less than the average age required in most countries, the road rules that you must follow are of that country.